awsdocs/amazon-cloudfront-developer-guide/doc_source/controlling-origin-requests.md

 1. In the **Cache key and origin requests** section, make sure that **Cache policy and origin request policy** is chosen\.

-1. For **Origin request policy**, choose the origin request policy to attach to this distribution’s default cache behavior\.
+1. For **Origin request policy**, choose the origin request policy to attach to this distribution's default cache behavior\.

 1. Choose the desired settings for the origin, default cache behavior, and other distribution settings\.
 For more information, see [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.